ManishaG9/ManishaG9/README.md

 <h2 align="left">Hi 👋!
 My name is Manisha.
 Welcome to my github profile,I'm a Toronto-based data analyst with a background in financial operations, client success, and business intelligence.
 I bring a rare combination of ERP/systems expertise and analytical skills, from reconciling multi-million dollar vendor workflows to building dashboards that surface actionable insights.-- If it can be measured, it can be improved.
-If it can't be measured, I'll find a way.-- ....</h2>
+If it can't be measured, I'll find a way
+🌻 When I'm Not Wrangling Data...
+🎶 Music is my background process — always running
+📚 Reading anything that makes me think differently
+🌍 Passionate about community — you'll find me volunteering when I'm not debugging 🏙️ Exploring Toronto one neighbourhood (and food spot) at a time 🍕 I love pizza

+  .-- ....</h2>

 ###